-The European Network for Person-Centred and Experiential Psychotherapy and Counsellingand Counselling was founded in 1998 and became a European chapter of the WAPCEPC in July 2009.
+The European Network for Person-Centred and Experiential Psychotherapy and Counselling (PCE-Europe) was founded in 1998 and became a European chapter of the WAPCEPC in July 2009.
 The Chapter retains its name but is commonly referred to as PCE Europe.

 Currently there are more than 30 associations that are the members of the PCE Europe.